Coming To Grips With Dog Aggression

-There has been a lot of progress in the field of canine behavioural science in the last twenty years which has dispelled many long-held theories and practices.
-Despite this fact, many of those traditional theories and practices stubbornly persist.
+There has been a lot of progress in the field of canine behavioural science in the last twenty years which has dispelled many long-held traditions and practices.
+Despite this fact, many of those traditions and practices stubbornly persist.

-One example is how so many people continue to mistakenly link dog aggression with specific breeds, and then propose and/or support breed specific legislation (aka: BSL) with the notion that it will safeguard the public.
+One example is how so many people continue to mistakenly link aggressive behaviour with specific breeds, and then propose and/or support breed specific legislation (aka: BSL) with the notion that it will safeguard the public.

 Simply put, aggression is a complex issue which is comprised of many different factors but, unfortunately for dogs, we humans have a tendency to want easy answers and one-size-fits-all solutions.
 I say "unfortunately for dogs" because the antecedents that lead to incidents of dog aggression are often human-made, yet it's the dogs that suffer the consequences.

-It has already been determined that the majority of dog-bit incidents towards humans aren't proactive or antagonistic - instead the underpinnings of bite incidents area most commonly driven by stress, anxiety and fear.
+It has already been determined that the majority of dog-bit incidents towards humans aren't antagonistic - instead the underpinnings of bite incidents area most commonly driven by stress, anxiety and fear.

 Why is that?
 It doesn't matter which species we're talking about, if you put an animal into a position, situation or environment where (a) it doesn't have the necessary coping skills, and/or (b) it perceives a threat, and/or (c) it cannot flee from a perceived threat, it will then protect itself.
 Protecting oneself is normal behaviour in such circumstances: Humans punch, horses kick, birds peck, dogs bite, etc.